Lawsuit says feds mismanaged snake on brink of extinction - NewsBreak

 If the Southern Hognose were to receive endangered species status, the FWS would need to create a recovery plan to help conserve the species.

 “Their reasoning did not comport with the science,” said Stewart-Fusek.
 “Their reasoning went against their own science.
-Their own scientists are concerned about this species.”Southern hognose snake found in North Carolina in danger, population down by 60%, lawsuit claims
+Their own scientists are concerned about this species.”‘We are shocked’: Law firm representing Steve Wilks responds to Frank Reich hiring

 At Cold-Blooded and Bizarre in Plaza Midwood, owners Patrick Kamberos and Michael Edelen know a thing or two about snakes.
 Though they make their living selling them at the exotic pets/oddities Store, they also understand the importance of protecting them in the wild.